Modern Bedside Tables: Innovations and Trends

 Creating an Ambiance

 Think of your seating nook as a “room within a room.”
-Position a floor lamp behind an armchair for evening reading, add candles for soft glow, or place a small vase of eucalyptus on a side table to bring calming fragrance.
+Position a floor lamp behind an armchair for evening reading, add candles for a soft glow, or place a small vase of eucalyptus on a side table to bring calming fragrance.
 Layered ambiance encourages relaxation and separates the seating area from your sleep zone, which is especially helpful in studio apartments.

 Integrating bedroom seating ambiance with layered lighting